Org Export Reference Documentation

 Indicate expected borders for a given cell object.
 When non-nil,

-Special values top and bottom only happen for cells in,
+only happen for cells in,

 respectively, the first and the last exportable rows.

-See also: org-export-table-cell-alignment,
+See also: org-export-table-cell-alignment

 org-export-table-cell-ends-colgroup-p